 I’m an anatomically correct single mother*, with a potty mouth and a messy house.
 My mission is to share the joys of single mothering.
 I don’t mind being single, it’s the single parenting I struggle with.
 My kids are one parent short, so my office hours are 24/7.
-I’ve raised a twenty-year-old, a 15-year-old and a primary schooler for the past nine years.
-I’m one-third of the way to an empty nest.
-I’m hoping my gals end up more like Hermione Granger and less like Veruca Salt.
-In a tiny rented flat that sucks up 70% of my income, I’ve got the smell of teen disappointment in one room and Stunt Girl and her peculiar obsession with live insects wedged into the sunroom.
+I’ve raised a twenty-year-old, a 15-year-old and a primary schooler solo for nearly 10 years, and I’m hoping my gals end up more like Hermione Granger and less like Veruca Salt.
+In a squished rental flat that sucks up 70% of my income, I’ve got the smell of teen disappointment in one room and Stunt Girl and her peculiar obsession with live insects wedged into the sunroom.

 I’m also a professional fool.
 I get paid to dress up and act like a goose in my day job as a Clown Doctor and at night as a comedian.
 My job is the cat’s pyjamas, the ant’s pants; working for a charity, I’ve met so many fantastic philanthropic people, my cynicism has been sat on by the happiness fairy.